Understanding RC Airplane Controls

 A common example of channel mixing is an aileron and rudder mix; a small amount of rudder is automatically applied when you operate the ailerons.
 The purpose of this is to produce a cleaner turn and can prevent the effects of adverse yaw, a common situation whereby the tail drops during a turn due to increased drag over the higher wing.
 Aileron Differential is the 'mechanical' answer to this issue.

-Proportional RC airplane controls
+Proportional RC Airplane Controls

-You'll often see the word proportional when looking at radio control systems.
+You might see the word proportional when looking at radio control systems.

-By proportional control, we mean that the control surfaces respond directly to how much you move the stick of the transmitter.
+By proportional control, we mean that the control surfaces respond directly to how much you move the stick of your transmitter.
 In other words, if you only move the stick a small amount then that channel will only respond a small amount.
 Moving the stick to the maximum position will move that channel to its maximum.

 Apart from the cheapest rc toys, all modern-day radio control systems are proportional.
 Non-proportional functions of an rc model or toy will be simple 'on/off' or 'left/right' functions.